 The Faster The Better: Four Tips That Can Help You Speed Up Your Website’s Loading Time

-Now you might be sitting there thinking that your web design’s loading speed is fast enough on a computer, but have you checked if it is the same for an iPhone?
+Now, you might be sitting in front of your computer thinking that your web design’s loading speed is fast enough.
+However, have you checked if it is the same for an iPhone?
 Or any other Smartphone or tablet for that matter?

 - Remove any broken links or unnecessary tags on your website that are optimized for loading time.
 These are errors that can slow down your website, so get rid of them the moment you see them!
 Remember that an error-free website is a fast website!

 - All the images you are using or plan to use on your website have to be optimized!
 Optimizing images means you are compressing them so their sizes are a lot smaller, thus they load faster!
 A good example of how optimized images contribute to a faster loading website is Facebook.
-The type of image files you will want to use are compressed JPG files, as PNG and bitmap files take a long time to load (especially bitmap files).
+The type of image files you need to use are compressed JPG files.
+PNG and bitmap files take a long time to load (especially bitmap files).

 - Even if optimizing images is a great way to speed up your website, it is also advisable to minimize the use of images in the first place.
 Images can greatly add more color to a website and for customers having a clearer idea on what your products might be like, but do not overdo it.

-These days it is important to keep up with our current fast-paced environment if we do not want our websites to bite the dust.
-So have these tips in mind, and try looking for other tips as well so you may have a fast website for a good business!
+Nowadays, it is important to keep up with our current fast-paced environment.
+It is important to have these tips in mind.
+Also, you can always try to look for other helpful tips as well.
+By doing these, you may have a fast website speed for good business!